 Another selling point will be familiar to parents of Millennials.
 “Communal stuff works well — they love a crowd,” a finding reflected in the digital content her division creates for Food Network and HGTV, and on the TV screen, Neil said.

 “If you go to the shows, you’ll notice a lot more people now on the TV screens and in the digital content, for sure.
 You’ll see people doing things with their families, instead of just one person,” she said.

 Big holiday gatherings also present opportunities for developing content for Millennials, but with a twist, Neil said.
 She pointed to a Millennial-focused project her division did for Thanksgiving.

-Called Friendsgiving, the digital content was aimed at a demographic that was “not necessarily aiming for the traditional Thanksgiving gathering, but was very interested in having a communal collaboration — a party where everyone brings something, but it’s a little more elevated than a potluck,” she said.
+Called Friendsgiving, the digital content targeted an audience that was “not necessarily aiming for the traditional Thanksgiving gathering,” but was interested in having a “communal collaboration” to mark the occasion.
+The Scripps’ content featured a gathering where everyone brings something, like a potluck, but “more elevated,” Neil said.
 “Packages around that did well for us and for advertisers.”

 Digital content strategy expands